ded-otshelnik/nnmd/README.md

 Recommendation: use virtual environments.

-Go to nnmd_cpp/nnmd_cuda folders and run command:
+Go to repository folder and run command:
 ```python
 pip install .
 ```
-Then go to root dir and run the same command

-It installs required modules to your python environments.
+It installs required module with C++ extension to your python environment.

 ## Usage

 After setup you can use package.
-In samples directory there is a sample code called [main.py](https://github.com/ded-otshelnik/nnmd/blob/main/samples/main.py)
+In samples directory there is an example called [main.py](https://github.com/ded-otshelnik/nnmd/blob/main/samples/main.py)